m-dylan-spencer/Personal-Website/content/authors/admin/_index.md

 - Visitors
 ---

-Dr. Dylan Spencer is an assistant professor of criminology in the School of Psychology, Sociology, and Rural Studies at South Dakota State University.
-His research primarily focuses on conservation-related crime, with a keen interest in applying spatial and quantitative methodologies to address various aspects of this field.
-His areas of expertise encompass wildlife crime, illegal, unreported, and unregulated (IUU) fishing, evidence-based crime prevention, and the development of equitable and effective policing strategies.

-As a quantitative researcher, Dr. Spencer extensively works with large datasets sourced from diverse agencies and organizations.
-He employs a wide array of analytical techniques, both spatial and non-spatial, to derive insights and draw conclusions from these datasets.
-His research contributions not only shed light on the dynamics of conservation-related crime but also inform policy interventions aimed at mitigating its impacts.

-Through his interdisciplinary approach, Dr. Spencer seeks to bridge the gap between criminology and conservation science, contributing to a deeper understanding of the complex interactions between human behavior and environmental degradation.
-His work holds significant implications for wildlife conservation efforts and the sustainability of natural resources.
+Dr. Dylan Spencer, an assistant professor at South Dakota State University, specializes in criminology with a focus on conservation-related crime.
+He utilizes spatial and quantitative methods to understand and address issues in this field, emphasizing prevention rather than explanation.
+Through interdisciplinary research, he seeks to connect criminology with conservation science, providing insights into the relationship between human behavior and environmental damage.